Hash Generator (MD5 / SHA)

 Frequently asked questions

-Can hashes be reversed?▼
+Can these hashes be reversed?▼

-When should I use SHA-512 over SHA-256?▼
+When should I pick SHA-512 over SHA-256?▼

 Related tools